insected/bobbae_gcp-wiki/Terraform.md

-[Terraform](https://terraform.io) is a tool from Hashicorp for building, changing, and versioning infrastructure safely and efficiently.
-Terraform can manage existing and popular service providers as well as custom in-house solutions.
+[Terraform](https://terraform.io) is a tool  for building, changing, and versioning infrastructure.
+Terraform can manage existing a service providers as well as custom in-house solutions.

 ## Cloud Foundation Toolkit